bem-site/bem-js-tutorial/03-Live-initialization/03-Live-initialization.en.md

 ```

 However the modifier approach supplies more flexibility making the whole block
-be able to change if checked
+be able to change appearance if checked

 ```css
 .checkbox_checked